tonethar/IGME-330-Master/notes/HW-php-web-service-3.md

 ## I. Get Started

 - Here is your start file - go ahead and get this posted to banjo
-- Open it up in your web browser, and be sure that you get similar outpout as the screenshot below before you continue
+- Open it up in your web browser, and be sure that you get similar output as the screenshot below before you continue

 **get-random-joke.php**